 Blocked Kick: 1 point

 Safety: 4 points

 4. Roster and Lineup

 Rosters consist of 16 positions.
 There are NINE positions required to fill a starting lineup: QB, WR, WR, RB, TE, W/T, W/R, K, D. While you are required to draft 16 players during the draft, you are not required to draft all nine starting positions.
 The remaining seven positions are bench positions and can be filled with any positions.
 You must fill all 16 positions during the draft.
 After the draft, you are allowed to carry fewer than 16 players on your roster at any time.
-After the draft, you are no longer required to carry all nine starting positions at all times.
+After the draft, you are not required to carry all nine starting positions at all times.

 A weekly lineup consists of QB, WR, WR, RB, TE, W/T, W/R, K, and D. There is no specific deadline to have your entire roster for a week set.
 However, in order to start a particular player in Week A, you must have that player in the lineup prior to his team’s game during Week A.

 Sometimes, league members have obligations which make it difficult or impossible to follow injury updates and make necessary lineup changes just before games.
 The Hazelweird League attempts as much as is reasonable to accommodate members when this situation arises.
 Typically, if a player's status is in doubt, we allow members to send a mass email to the league, along lines such as "If X plays I want to start X, but if he doesn't I want to start Y." League commissioner(s) are able to retroactively adjust lineups.

 This is not a policy to be abused, and is fairly limited; we attempt to use this only for players' whose playing status is in doubt, and only when obligations prevent members from following and finding out about injuries that morning.
 In its limited capacity, it may be used for any game starting time or day (but is subject to the rule requiring the substitution player to play at the same time or later than the initial player).